Munyabelden/Vini_fashion/readme.md

 # 📖 [Belden Portfolio] <a name="about-project"></a>

-**[Belden Portfolio]** is a meticulously crafted online platform that encapsulates a wealth of information about a tailor salon, presenting a comprehensive overview of their services, achievements, and experiences.
+**[Veni Vidi Vici]** is a meticulously crafted online platform that encapsulates a wealth of information about a tailor salon, presenting a comprehensive overview of their services, achievements, and experiences.
 As you step into this digital realm, you'll find an elegantly designed hub that offers a deep dive into VENI's professional journey and personal accomplishments.

 ## 🛠 Built With <a name="built-with"></a>